 The Company's underlying value of derivatives positions may not exceed 100% of the Company's Net Asset Value (NAV).
 The underlying value of long stocks and long derivative positions may not exceed 150% of the Company's NAV.
 Where options are employed, the underlying value will be the delta-adjusted exposure.
 The Company may employ leverage through derivatives up to 150% of its NAV.
 The Company's exposures against these limits are regularly monitored by the Investment Manager.
 In addition, quarterly exposure reports are provided to the Audit, Risk and Compliance Committee.
 Theoretically, it is possible that the Company could lose its entire NAV from losses on its derivatives positions.
 As ordinary shares of the Company are fully paid, a shareholder's exposure to any such losses would not exceed the value of their shareholding.
-Furthermore, in practice, the Company's net effective equity exposure at 30 June 2019 was 77.3% (30 June 2018: 83.1%).
+Furthermore, in practice, the Company's net effective equity exposure will rarely exceed 100% of its NAV.
+The Company's net effective equity exposure at 30 June 2019 was 77.3% (30 June 2018: 83.1%).